COMP122/pythagorean.mips/assignment.md

        jr $ra
   ```

-In this version, you do may simplify the MIPS subroutine call-convention for subroutine calling by making sure you don't share registers.
-Hence, you will need to allocate a set of registers to each of your subroutines: main, hypotenuse, and isqrt.
+Ideally, you should follow the MIPS convention for subroutine calling.
+You may, however, simply things by taking steps to allocated a subset of registers to each subroutine.
+(This includes the "isqrt()" subroutine.)

-You may, of course, follow the MIPS subroutine call-convention to ensure your three subroutines can be written independently from each other.
+The downside of allocating specific registers to specific subroutines, you *cannot* develop your subroutines independently.
+As such, such an approach is looked down upon.

+In either case, you should better understand why such a convention exists, which is the point of this phase.

 ### Series of Triangles
 In this final version of the program, you need to refactor just the "main" subroutine to iterate over a series of inputs.
 Here you should use a loop to process the input.